 10. Tackle some water sports

 For those that want to get active in the water, there are a number of water sports opportunities available across the island.
-Whether it’s sea-kayaking, sailing, snorkelling, windsurfing or diving, Corsica is ready for you to make a splash.
+Whether it’s sea-kayaking, paddleboarding, sailing, snorkelling, windsurfing, diving or even jetski, Corsica is ready for you to make a splash.

 Have we missed anything from your personal Corsica top 10s?
 Let us know by commenting below.